LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 ### Compiling a Finite State Machine

-We can break down the previous example of writing a FSM for the regular expression `abc` into a few at least 2 discrete steps;
+We can break down the previous example of writing an FSM for the regular expression `abc` into  at least 2 discrete steps;

-1. take the string `abc` and create a linked list of `'states'` with conditional transitions to other states.
+1. Take the string `abc` and create a linked list of `'states'` with conditional transitions to other states.
-2. process the input and move through the states.
+2. Process the input and move through the states.

 We'll call these steps `compile` and `evaluate`.

-So far, we've only looked at the `evaluate` step where we take an already made FSM and process an input string by moving through its states.
+So far, we've only looked at the `evaluate` step, where we take an already made FSM and process an input string by moving through its states.
 Now we'll look at the `compile` step.

-`compile` in this context means turning a string of characters that represent a valid regular expression into a linked list of states; a finite state machine.
-For this we will create a `Compiler` struct with a `Compile` method which takes a string and returns a `*State`.
+`compile` in this context, means turning a string of characters that represent a valid regular expression into a linked list of states; a finite state machine.
+For this, we will create a `Compiler` struct with a `Compile` method which takes a string and returns a `*State`.

 We can break the compile step down into three more steps;